Code-Institute-Submissions/Cryptograph/README.md

 ## Conception

-Having an avid interest in Cryptocurrency, Options Trading and Data Analytics, I was drawn to this option for my milestone 2 project.
+Having an avid interest in Cryptocurrency, Options Trading and Data Analytics, I was drawn to this option for my Milestone 2 project with Code Institute.

 Having used several different trading platforms, I understand that it can take some time for the user to comprehend and fully appreciate how the respective dashboards function.
 I have also experienced frustration in what I term, 'negative investor friendly functionality'.
 As an investor, I have one sole objective ultimately, to make profit as easily as possible.
-I don't neccesarily want to have to use mathematics to calculate the Return on Investment (ROI)
+I don't neccesarily want to have to use mathematics to calculate the exact coin value for a specific Return on Investment (ROI).

 Another important function which appears to be lacking in current software and trading platforms is a lack of effective and efficient notification.
 I have experienced, many times, late notifications or none at all when assets have hit or reached certain profit targets.
 As you can imagine, this is extremely frustrating!

-The purpose of this project is straight-forward.
+The purpose of this project is straight forward.
 Provide a user-friendly, simple and information-rich dashboard that portrays the information I wish to have as an investor of a Crypto Currency asset.
 In this case, Bitcoin (BTC).
 Ultimately, as an investor, I will have and set a specific ROI.
 For this example, I have assumed the following:

 "I'm the holder of 1 BTC that I purchased on the 1st April 2018 for $4000.
 My profit target is 350% ROI.
-I want a dashboard has information that is bias towards my desires!
-That is, when my assets reach 350% ROI"
+I want a dashboard that portrays this information."

 ## UX Design